 Homemade chicken stock will always best, but stock from scratch can be substituted with a good-quality, low-sodium canned broth.
 Avoid bouillon cubes or granules if at all possible.
-They are very high in sodium and have barely a whisper of the flavor of homemade.
+These are sky high in sodium and don't have even a whisper of the flavor of homemade.

 Makes about 2 quarts

 - Chicken bones -- 3 to 4 pounds

 - Water, cold or room temperature -- 3 quarts

 - Carrots, peeled and chopped -- 2